hpierce/docker-ansible-project/README.md

 ## docker-ansible-project

-My solution to the problem:

-Build a LEMP server on Ubuntu 16.04 using a configuration manager
+Build a LEMP server on Ubuntu 16.04 using Ansible

 The following technologies were used: